Role Statements of the Board

 Directors

-Each Member Association shall have the right to elect a Director.
+Each Member Association shall have the right to elect up to two Directors.
 Where there is no Member Association membership, Directors will be nominated from and elected by the voting members.

 A Director will:

-• assist the President to oversee the work of and provide leadership to Project Teams.
+• Assist the President to oversee the work of and provide leadership to ASLA's Strategic Directions.

-• be responsible for at least one Project Team.
+• Be responsible for at least one Strategic Direction.

 Version Control – ASLA role statements